-- 1. Notify an independent, authorized dealer of Jayco, or Jayco, of the substantial defect in material or workmanship attributable to Jayco, within the warranty coverage period designated above; - 2.
-Provide the notification mentioned in (1), above, within ten (10) days of when the owner discovered, or should have discovered, the substantial defect in material or workmanship attributable to Jayco; - Promptly schedule an appointment with and take the RV to an independent, authorized dealer of Jayco, or Jayco, for repairs (except for the first three (3) service calls, as noted above); and - 4.
+- Notify an independent, authorized dealer of Jayco, or Jayco, of the substantial defect in material or workmanship attributable to Jayco, within the warranty coverage period designated above; - Provide the notification mentioned in (1), above, within ten (10) days of when the owner discovered, or should have discovered, the substantial defect in material or workmanship attributable to Jayco; - Promptly schedule an appointment with and take the RV to an independent, authorized dealer of Jayco, or Jayco, for repairs; and - 4.
 Pay any freight or transportation costs, import duties, fees and all incidental expenses associated with obtaining warranty service.